DavidCico/Univariate-time-series-analysis-of-cryptocurrency-data-with-ARIMA-and-SARIMA-and-hypergrid-search/README.md

 ### File descriptions
 <ul>
-    <li>'ETF_data' which is a univariate time series of the price history of the ETF.</li>
+    <li>'Univariate_analysis_classic_methods.ipynb' which is a univariate time series of the price history of the ETF.</li>
 <li>'Main.py' which contains the main procedure, as well as the data pre-processing of the xlsx file 'ETF_data.xlsx'</li>
     <li>'Monte_Carlo_GBM.py' which contains the different algorithms used for comparison.</li>
 <li><div align="justify">'Post_processing.py' where all the functions for post-processing (plots, information, descriptive statistics) are implemented.</div></li>